 MBBS (Hons 1) FRCPA

-Outside work Catriona enjoys food, family, friends, reading, travel and a little Scandi-noir.
+Outside work Catriona enjoys food, family, friends, reading, travel, cycling and running.

 A/Professor Paul McKenzie

 Associate Professor Paul McKenzie graduated from the University of Sydney in 1977 and trained in anatomical pathology at Royal Prince Alfred Hospital, completing the Fellowship of the Royal College of Pathologists of Australasia in 1984.
 He has worked as a specialist at the Liverpool Hospital 1985-6, Royal Prince Alfred Hospital 1986-9, Colin Laverty and Assoc.
 1989-92, Liverpool Hospital 1992-6 and Royal Prince Alfred Hospital 1996-current.

 His professional interests include cytology, renal pathology, breast pathology, urological pathology and gynaecological pathology as well as long term interests in cancer screening, pathology education, laboratory quality and accreditation.

 Dr McKenzie was previously Director of Tissue Pathology at RPAH 2002-9.
 For the RCPA he has been chair of the Anatomical Pathology Advisory Committee, College President 2009-11 and chair of the RCPA Foundation as well as an examiner and a member of many other committees.
 He was chair of the National Pathology Accreditation Advisory Council 2012-6 and is currently chairing the drafting committee for standards relating to digital pathology reporting.
 He is currently the clinical lead for the Anatomical Pathology Clinical Stream within NSW Health Pathology, advising on Anatomical Pathology practice and provision of AP services for the State.